Clemapfel/jluna/docs/manual.md

 });
 ```

+> **C++ Hint**: `volatile` is a specifier keyword that prevents whatever was declared as volatile to be optimized-away by the compiler.
+This is highly useful for benchmarks, as it allows us to make sure that compiler optimization does not prevent a valid comparison.

 Here, we created a Julia-side function `f`.
-We used various ways to access the value of `f`, which is a Julia function object.
-The C-API only has a getter for functions, specifically, which is why we choose the object to be a function.
-The return value we want to "get" is a value of type `unsafe::Function*`, the pointer to `f`.
-Of course, this pointer does not change between benchmarks, or even between individual cycles of the same benchmark, which is why all of the above are directly comparable.
+We used various ways to access the value of `f`, which is a Julia function object pointer.

 ### Accessing Julia-side Values: Results